MalwareStudio/Smart-Shield-Rogue-Antivirus-/README.md

 System applications Registry Editor, Task Manager, and Task Scheduler will be blocked and injected via [the Image File Execution Option method (IFEO)](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/xperf/image-file-execution-options).
 Any attempt to run these applications runs the rogue instead.

 It does not necessarily mean that this rogue is unkillable.
 The command "[taskkill](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/taskkill)" is still available; however, trying to kill the rogue causes [Blue Screen Of Death (BSOD)](https://en.wikipedia.org/wiki/Blue_screen_of_death) thanks to the one function in WinAPI called "[NtSetInformationProcess](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FNT%20Objects%2FProcess%2FNtSetInformationProcess.html)".
-The only way to terminate this rogue is by restarting the computer.
+The only way to terminate this rogue without triggering BSOD is by restarting the computer.
 It doesn't cause BSOD upon restarting because it fires an event called "[SystemEvents_SessionEnding](https://learn.microsoft.com/en-us/dotnet/api/microsoft.win32.systemevents.sessionending?view=windowsdesktop-9.0)" in which the rogue sets itself as a non-critical process.

 <img src="https://github.com/MalwareStudio/Smart-Shield/blob/main/Screenshots/BSOD10.jpg" alt="" width="600"/>